MoQuant/BitcoinTrader/README.md

 # :rocket: Bitcoin Trading System

+### Disclaimer :red_circle: :bangbang:
+This trading system is not profitable as shown in the Trade Log Graph, it is purely for educational purposes, do not use this for any trading!

 ## Description
 I made this C++ trading system building off of the krakenapi repository in order to authenticate private api endpoints to execute algorithmic trades.
 My addition to this is I built an algorithmic trading system to trade Bitcoin by utilizing some machine learning.